pcfantasy/MoreEffectiveTransfer/README.md

 (1) Original More Effective Transfer Manager by pcfantasy.
 Please completely unsubscribe original before using this one.<br/>
 (2) District Service Limit (any version)<br/>
 (3) Enhanced District Services <br/>
-(4) Transfer Broker - it does the same thing (completely replacing the vanilla transfer manager), so use one or another, but never both!
+(4) Transfer Broker - MALWARE WARNING!
+DO NOT USE!
 <br/>

 # Recommended mods: